microsoft/WhatTheHack/007-AzureMonitoring/Coach/Solution-03.md

 Use this article for step-by-step instructions:
 [Enable VM insights by using Azure Policy](https://learn.microsoft.com/en-us/azure/azure-monitor/vm/vminsights-enable-policy)

 Azure Policy lets you set and enforce requirements for all new resources you create and resources you modify.
 To remediate already existing resources, you need to run a remediation task after resource compliance status is available.
-Note that this can take from several minutes to a couple of hours, there's no pre-defined expectation of when the compliance evaluation cycle completes.
+Note that this can take from several minutes to a couple of hours.
+There's no pre-defined expectation of when the compliance evaluation cycle completes.
 Once the Policy initiative assignment is done, suggest the students to start working on next tasks and revisit this one later.

 The students will need to assign 2 Policy initiatives to cover both VMs and VM Scale Sets:
 - [Preview]: Enable Azure Monitor for VMs with Azure Monitoring Agent(AMA)